 If a family’s financial situation changes after filing the FAFSA, such as a parent’s job loss or significant medical expenses, the family can submit an appeal to their school for more financial aid and the student may possibly receive a larger Pell Grant award.

 Who Is Eligible for a Pell Grant?

-A student may lose Pell Grant eligibility if he or she withdraws from courses, does not maintain his or her enrollment status or fails to continue making academic progress, which can include GPA requirements set by individual institutions.
+Students may lose Pell Grant eligibility if they withdraw from courses, do not maintain enrollment status or fail to continue making academic progress, which can include GPA requirements set by individual institutions.

-As of the 2017-2018 award year, students are also eligible to receive a summer Pell Grant award, known sometimes as year-round Pell.
-As long as the lifetime eligibility limit has not been reached, a student can receive up to 150% of his or her scheduled award in a given award year.
+Students are also eligible to receive a summer Pell Grant award, known sometimes as year-round Pell.
+As long as the lifetime eligibility limit has not been reached, students can receive up to 150% of their scheduled award in a given award year.

-If a student’s award is $4,000 for a given year, for example, and he or she is enrolled full time in the fall and spring semesters, he or she would likely receive $2,000 in the fall and $2,000 in the spring.
+If a full-time student’s award is $4,000 for a given year, for example, the student would likely receive $2,000 in the fall and $2,000 in the spring.
 But if the student is eligible for 150% of the award, he or she might receive an additional $2,000 for the summer semester.

 How to Apply for a Pell Grant

 To be considered for a Pell Grant, students only need to fill out the FAFSA.
 The FAFSA will determine a student’s eligibility for the Pell Grant, and then financial aid officers will use the EFC number generated by the form to set the award amount.